Funnell’s Wood

 The one and only website dedicated entirely to Funnell family history.

-You can read all about us on the blog (that's here!) or search the family trees here.
-The required user accounts are approved manually so you may need to wait a few hours for your login information.
+You can read all about us on the blog (that's here!) and leave comments if you're registered.
+You can also search the family trees by logging in here.
+Due to security issues, all accounts are approved manually so you may need to wait a few hours for your login information.

 • Over 3.100 Funnells